linuxergr/camera-control-webcam-switch-indicator/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# Screenshots:
-# Screenshots (Leftside of images is the Camera Monitor tray icon / Right side is the Camera Control tray icon):
+### (Leftside of images is the Camera Monitor tray icon / Right side is the Camera Control tray icon):

 - Camera on, Microphone Unmuted: